On the (linear) convergence of Generalized Newton Inexact ADMM: Sublinear convergence of GeNI-ADMM

 Using $\mu_\mathbf{v}$-incoherence, we can say more about how NysADMM improves on GD-ADMM. \begin{proposition} Suppose $x^{\star}$ is $\mu_\mathbf{v}$-incoherent and $\sigma = \tau \lambda_1(H_f)$ where $\tau \in (0,1)$.
 Then, the following bound holds

 Hence if $\mu_\mathbf{v}+\lambda_2(H_f)/\lambda_1(H_f)\leq (1-\tau)\alpha^{-1}$, where $\alpha \geq 1$, then

 \end{proposition}

-The proof of \cref{prop:mu-incoherence} is given in \cref{subsection:SubLinConvPfs}. \cref{prop:mu-incoherence} shows when $x^\star$ is $\mu_\mathbf{v}$-incoherent and $H_f$ has a decaying spectrum, NysADMM yields a significant improvement over GD-ADMM.
+\ifpreprint The proof of \cref{prop:mu-incoherence} is given in \cref{subsection:SubLinConvPfs}. \else The proof of \cref{prop:mu-incoherence} is provided in the supplement. \fi \cref{prop:mu-incoherence} shows when $x^\star$ is $\mu_\mathbf{v}$-incoherent and $H_f$ has a decaying spectrum, NysADMM yields a significant improvement over GD-ADMM.
 As a concrete example, consider when $\alpha = 2$, then \Cref{prop:mu-incoherence} implies the ergodic convergence of NysADMM is twice as fast as GD-ADMM.
 We observe this performance improvement in practice; see \cref{section:experiments} for corroborating numerical evidence.
 Just as Newton's method improves on gradient descent for ill-conditioned problems, NysADMM is less sensitive to ill-conditioning than GD-ADMM.